 Even small cosmetic changes to your house can give it more curb appeal to buyers.
 That means more interested buyers, a quicker sale, and a chance to get more than your asking price.

 In order to give yourself every advantage, it’s smart to make sure that your home looks as good as it possibly can when buyers come to see it.
 There are some very affordable (even cost-free) ways to make your home look much more appealing to potential buyers.

 And you won’t have to have any contractors tramping through your home.

 Increasing your curb appeal

 - Minor repairs.
-If you’ve got gutters leaking or obvious roof tiles out of place, fix those items as best you can.
+If you’ve got gutters leaking, roof tiles out of place, or rusty drain pipes, fix those items as best you can.
 If there are holes in the driveway, you can patch and seal them yourself, on the cheap.

 - The lawn and landscaping.
 Make sure your lawn and any flowers, trees or shrubs around the place look nicely trimmed and cared for.
 Get rid of anything that’s dead and brown.